 - 3. The Emergency Contact Person will secure assistance from outside support as needed, i.e. law enforcement or fire assistance. - 4.
 The Emergency Contact Person will inform department chairs if there are any unsafe exits to avoid in the evacuation process. - 5.
-Department chairs will contact the staff in their respective departments that are currently on-site and facilitate evacuation through the nearest,safe emergency exit.
+Department chairs will contact the staff in their respective departments that are currently on-site and facilitate evacuation through the nearest, safe emergency exit.
 One of the Deans or a designated staff member will contact classes in session and inform instructors of any unsafe exits. - 6.
 Each instructor will secure the class roster and escort students from their respective classes to the nearest, safe emergency exit to evacuate. - 7.
 Above mentioned staff will secure assistance for any injured or special needs persons. - 8.
-The post evacuation meeting place is on the southeast side of the parking lot between KBOCC Niiwin Akeaa and the KBIC Day Care. - 9.
-Each staff member will ensure that all persons in their departments are accounted for; instructors will ensure that all students that were in attendance during class are accounted for. - 10.
-The Emergency Contact Person will enlist the assistance of other staff to assist with emergency notification procedures as warranted. - 11.
-The administrator who initiated the evacuation will be responsible for completing the incident report after order is restored.
+The post evacuation meeting places are as follows: 8.1 Niiwin Akeaa and the KBIC Day Care: southeast side of the parking lot between these buildings